Tool Graph

 │ ORM │ │ Knex.js │

-- Co-usage frequency — how often tools appear together in real projects
+- Real-world co-usage — how often the tools appear together in published manifests and projects.